miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Normalization
 ^^^^^^^^^^^^^

 Every person's brain is slightly different from every other's.
 Brains differ in size and shape.
-To compare the images of one person's brain to another's, the images mus first be translated onto a common shape and size, which is called **normalization**.
+To compare the images of one person's brain to another's, the images must first be translated onto a common shape and size, which is called **normalization**.
 Normalization maps data from the individual subject-space it was measured in onto a reference-space.
 Once this step is completed, a group analysis or comparison among data can be performed.
 There are different ways to normalize data but it always includes a template and a source image.

 .. only:: html